Skip to main content

 Metropolitan Planning Organizations and Regional Transportation Planning Organizations

-Oklahoma must submit this plan by August 2022 to the U.S. Department of Transportation and U.S. Department of Energy for approval before the funding can be accessed.
+Oklahoma must submit this plan annually to the U.S. Department of Transportation and U.S. Department of Energy for approval before the funding can be accessed.

 Oklahoma's vision for this program is to enhance the existing EV charging network through partnerships with local stakeholders and the private sector, which will build, maintain and operate these stations.

-Federal guidelines for Alternative Fuel Corridors require EV charging stations at least every 50 miles along interstates and within one mile of the highway.
-These stations must include capability to charge four vehicles simultaneously at 150 kW, allowing for shorter charge times for customers.
+Federal guidelines for Alternative Fuel Corridors require EV charging stations at least every 50 miles along designated alternative fuel corridors (AFC) and within one mile of the AFC.
+These stations must include capability to charge four vehicles simultaneously at a power level of 150 kW or higher, allowing for shorter charge times for customers.
 Expanding the network with new charging stations will allow EV drivers to confidently travel through all parts of Oklahoma.

 Thanks to these efforts and private sector development, much of the interstate system and the Oklahoma City and Tulsa metro areas have EV charging infrastructure already in place.
 This additional federal funding will help us fill in the gaps and build out EV corridors in rural and underserved areas, such as Northwestern and Southeastern Oklahoma.